 Secretary:

-The Secretary shall organize and conduct the particulars of regular N&A Committee meetings and other group functions, as well as, act as the primary point of contact between the committee and the Executive Committee.
+The Secretary shall organize and conduct the particulars of regular N&A Committee meetings and other group functions, as well as, act as the primary point of contact between the committee and the ExCom.
 The Secretary shall ensure timely updates of the primary committee documents: The Organizational Roster and the vTools Officer Registry.
 The Secretary shall also ensure timely updates to the files containing the SEM Standing Committees Charters, and the files containing the Job Descriptions.

 The Secretary shall work with the Director of Elections and Director of Volunteer Search and Appointments to maintain the Organizational Roster and the vTools Officer Registry to be consistent with Volunteer Appointments and Election results, as they occur.